Ebojen/delta-not-pi/delta_no_pi.md

 $$ area = \pi \cdot width \cdot width $$

 It was this later implementation that caught my attention.
-In all the shapes except `CIRCLE`, the width represented the maximum distance between some set of points on the shape, but for `CIRLCE`, `width` for some reason did not represent the distance between two points on the shape, let alone some kind of maximum.
+In all the shapes except `CIRCLE`, the width represented the maximum distance between some set of points on the shape, but for `CIRLCE`, `width` for some reason did not represent the distance between two points on the shape itself.
 Using the same attribute to represent two totally different concepts is considered a poor practice in programming, so in my own explorations of the subject, I reimplemented the area of circle based on the diameter, which yielded

 $$ area = \pi \cdot \frac{width}{2} \cdot \frac{width}{2} $$